vaughnanton/miscNotes/react.md

 - the `exact aka exact={true}` keyword makes sure it is the exact path otherwise `/pagetwo` will show both `'/' and '/pagetwo'`
 - we don't use anchor tags because a new HTML document will come in and all JS data gets dumped

+**Google OAuth w/ Redux**

+- we want to have whether user is signed in or not in a central store (redux), becauase a lot of parts of app will need to access that info